 There are classes in Cheyenne at Chief Dull Knife College in Lame Deer in Montana, at Southwestern Oklahoma State University, and at Watonga High School in Watonga in Oklahoma.

-Cheyenne is written with just 14 letters which can be combined together to make some very long words.
+Cheyenne is written with just 14 letters of the Latin alphabet which can be combined together to make some very long words.

 Náohkėsáa'oné'seómpėhévetsėhésto'anéhe = I truly do not pronounce Cheyenne well

 Náno'ee'ėha'onȯtse vóóhe = I put my shoes on with the morning star (I got up really early)

 Mȧxhevéesevȯhtse ooȧhé'e = when frogs have teeth (i.e. never)

 Why not share this page:

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.